Short story: Definition

-This view of the short story as a finished product of art is however opposed by Anton Chekhov, who thought that a story should have neither a beginning nor an end.
+However, this view of the short story as a finished product of art is opposed by Anton Chekhov, who thought that a story should have neither a beginning nor an end.
 It should just be a "slice of life", presented suggestively.
 In his stories, Chekhov does not round off the end but leaves it to the readers to draw their own conclusions.

 Sukumar Azhikode defined a short story as "a brief prose narrative with an intense episodic or anecdotal effect".
-Flannery O'Connor emphasized the need to consider what is exactly meant by the descriptor short.
+Flannery O'Connor emphasized the need to consider what exactly is meant by the descriptor short.
 Short story writers may define their works as part of the artistic and personal expression of the form.
 They may also attempt to resist categorization by genre and fixed formation.

 William Boyd, a British author and short story writer, has said:

 [a short story] seem[s] to answer something very deep in our nature as if, for the duration of its telling, something special has been created, some essence of our experience extrapolated, some temporary sense has been made of our common, turbulent journey towards the grave and oblivion.

 In the 1880s, the term "short story" acquired its modern meaning – having initially referred to children's tales.
 During the early to mid-20th century, the short story underwent expansive experimentation which further hindered attempts to comprehensively provide a definition.
 Longer stories that cannot be called novels are sometimes considered "novellas" or novelettes and, like short stories, may be collected into the more marketable form of "collections".
 Around the world, the modern short story is comparable to lyrics, dramas, novels and essays – although examination of it as a major literary form remains diminished.

 Length

 In terms of length, word count is typically anywhere from 1,000 to 4,000 for short stories; however, some works classified as short stories have up to 15,000 words.
 Stories of fewer than 1,000 words are sometimes referred to as "short short stories", or "flash fiction".

 Short stories have no set length.
 What constitutes a short story may differ between genres, countries, eras, and commentators.
 Like the novel, the short story's predominant shape reflects the demands of the available markets for publication, and the evolution of the form seems closely tied to the evolution of the publishing industry and the submission guidelines of its constituent houses.

-As a point of reference for the genre writer, the Science Fiction and Fantasy Writers of America define short story length in the Nebula Awards for science fiction submission guidelines as having fewer than 7,500 words.
+As a point of reference for the genre writer, the Science Fiction and Fantasy Writers of America defines short story length in the Nebula Awards for science fiction submission guidelines as having fewer than 7,500 words.